alisapavlova/ins-and-outs/FINAL PROJECT/readme.md

    For my final project I picked to make a robot arm that whould take a keyboard input from Arduino Serial Monitor, and translate it into a morse code.
-Originally, I planed for a robot arm just to knock the code on the table surface, but later I decided to add some kind of button that the arm can press and the beping sound would come out from a speaker; this way the code would be more understandable.
+Originally, I planed for a robot arm just to knock the code on the table surface, but later I decided to add some kind of button that the arm can press and the beeping sound would come out from a speaker; this way the code would be more recognizable.

    The main challenge for me was to find a way for the arm to react on the keyboard input in a certain way.
 It took all of the 1st week of work on the project.
 First, I tried to change the Pong Ball processing